lightbender255/lbff_inventory_sort/CONTRIBUTING.md

 - A small PowerShell helper script to start/stop a BDS instance and tail logs during development.

 Open an issue or request here and I’ll implement the option you prefer.

+## Saving Test Output (Markdown)

+As part of the development workflow, test runs are saved automatically to a local `test/results/` folder in a Markdown-friendly format.
+This preserves a readable copy of the console output without tracking large or ephemeral files in source control.

+- Location: `test/results/` (ignored by `.gitignore`)
+- Filenames: `test-output-YYYYMMDD-HHMMSS.md`

+These files are intended for local inspection and troubleshooting.
+They are not committed to the repository.